vinclv/data-engineering-minds-kafka/config/basic-kafka/README.md

 # Basic Kafka Cluster
 This repository contains the configuration files required for zookeeper and Kafka brokers for launching a basic 3-node kafka cluster locally without any security.
+Please check the step-by-step [video tutorial](https://www.youtube.com/watch?v=gwrslUOSez8) on my Youtube channel.

 ## To check all the brokers connected to the Zookeeper
 `